krakenjs/makara/README.md

 In some cases inlining won't do, even with before/after/sep.
-For example, if you need to pass the list as a parameter to a templating partial that might implement a Dropdown functionality.
+For example, if you need to pass the list as a parameter to a templating partial that might implement a dropdown functionality.

 For this, @pre with a mode="paired" attribute offers you more flexibility.